Survey of Approaches to Educational Planning (SAEP)

-Statistics Canada was approached by Human Resources Development Canada (HRDC) to conduct a cross-sectional survey which would examine how Canadians are preparing their children for post-secondary education.
+Statistics Canada was approached by Employment and Social Development Canada (ESDC) to conduct a cross-sectional survey which would examine how Canadians are preparing their children for post-secondary education.

 Parents/guardians can participate in several ways.
 They can pro-actively plan for the financing of their children's post-secondary education by putting aside savings for that purpose and by actively participating in government sponsored mechanisms that facilitate savings for post-secondary education (i.e., Registered Education Savings Plans (RESPs), Canada Education Savings Grants (CESGs)).
 They can also prepare in a non-monetary fashion by encouraging, guiding and supporting their children through their early education, thereby laying the groundwork for successful participation in post-secondary education.

-The implementation of the 2002 questionnaire followed an extensive reassessment of data requirements, input consultations with academic experts and the client (HRDC), questionnaire development and questionnaire testing by Questionnaire Development Resource Centre (QDRC).
-Questionnaire testing by QDRC were done via focus groups in both official languages.
+SAEP was conducted in October and November 2013 as a supplement to the Labour Force Survey.
+The SAEP questionnaire consists of a subset of questions used in SAEP 2002.
+The implementation of the 2002 questionnaire followed an extensive reassessment of data requirements, input consultations with academic experts and the client (Employment and Social Development Canada), questionnaire development and questionnaire testing by Questionnaire Development Resource Centre (QDRC).
+Questionnaire testing by QDRC was done via focus groups in both official languages.

 This is a sample survey with a cross-sectional design.

-The SAEP was administered to a sub-sample of the dwellings in the October 2002 Labour Force Survey (LFS) sample, and therefore its sample design is closely tied to that of the LFS.
+The SAEP was administered to a sub-sample of the dwellings in the October and November 2013 Labour Force Survey (LFS) sample, and therefore its sample design is closely tied to that of the LFS.
 Because the SAEP was a supplement to the LFS, the same frame was used.

 The LFS is a monthly household survey whose sample of individuals is representative of the civilian, non-institutionalized population 15 years of age or older in Canada's ten provinces.
 Specifically excluded from the survey's coverage are residents of the Yukon, Northwest Territories and Nunavut, persons living on Indian Reserves, full-time members of the Canadian Armed Forces and inmates of institutions.
 These groups together represent an exclusion of approximately 2% of the population aged 15 or over.